Swapnil-ingle/Swapnil-ingle.github.io/Ninety_Learning_Days.md

 <img src="https://media.giphy.com/media/CV61LRKyQf6P6/giphy.gif" width="400" height="250"/>

 Bazinga!
 I'm kidding again.
 Gosh I'm on fire today.

-I'd just know a few more words of a language that I'd use, maybe, never.
-But, that is ok, because the journey is fun too, this is important really.
+On a serious note though I'd just know a few more words of a language that I'd use, maybe, never.
+But, that is ok, because *the journey is fun too, that is important really.*

 Besides, who knows what the future beholds?
 Maybe I'll settle in Paris one day.
 Who knows where life will take us?
 Nobody can tell for sure what might come in handy. *You cannot connect the dots looking forward, am I right?* We just do our part, we do it right and we hope for the best.
 That is all from my side today.